wso2/docs-is/en/docs/quick-starts/attribute-config-sample.md

 3. You are now successfully logged in to the sample application.

-4. In the landing page of the application, you can see that the values of application attributes we mapped to the local attributes are shown instead of the local attributes.
-The application attribute, `Name` contains the value of the application role instead of the username since we configured it as the `role attribute URI`.
+4. In the landing page of the application, you can see that the values of application attributes that were mapped to the local attributes instead of the local attributes.
+The application attribute, `Name` contains the value of the application role instead of the username since it was configured as the `role attribute URI`.

     ![travelocity-app-landing](../../assets/img/samples/travelocity-app-landing.png)